sarbogast/MapViewPlus/README.md

 ## About

+NB: This fork updates dependency on KingFisher to version 5.3, Swift language version to 5, and minimum iOS target to iOS 10.0.

 MapViewPlus gives you the missing methods of MapKit which are: ```imageForAnnotation``` and ```calloutViewForAnnotationView``` delegate methods.

 - Return any UIImage from ```imageForAnnotation``` (image shouldn't have paddings)